Results of the Work – 3/11/19

 Hey Sisters and Brothers in Christ,

-I hope your day was blessed and you felt the nearness of God.
-I had a good day on campus and Alli prayed with me to receive Christ.
+I hope your day was blessed with all good things from the Lord.
+I had a good day on campus and Yadi prayed with me to receive Jesus.
+110 have now come to Christ this school year.

 In Him,